adelhany1/Airflow-Store-Sales-Project/README.md

 The client wants us to generate daily reports, highlighting out of all locations, which location has made the highest profit?
 The profit of each individual store?

-[Location wise profit - Individual store profit]
+[Location wise profit - Individual store wise profit]

 ![](images/store_raw_data.png)